 Too many Californians experiencing mental health crisis are unable to receive the behavioral health services they need, resulting in incarceration, hospitalizations, and homelessness.

 The Crisis and Recovery Enhancement (CARE) Technical Assistance (TA) Center works to strengthen criminal justice diversion efforts and the crisis care continuum to help all Californians access appropriate wraparound services and supports.
-The CARE TA Center provides training, TA, and resources to improve behavioral health care coordination for a flexible and seamless care delivery system.
+The CARE TA Center provides no-cost training, Technical Assistance, and resources to improve behavioral health care coordination for a flexible and seamless care delivery system.

 In alignment with the Medi-Cal Healthier California for All initiative, this project promotes a Whole Person Care approach to crisis response and recovery.